imjoy-team/imjoy-elfinder/README.md

 jupyter-elfinder
 ```

-You will then see the following message
+You will then see the following message:

 ```sh
 ==========Jupyter elFinder server is running=========